Nekkkka/Console_Draw/README.md

 # Console Draw

 Console Draw is a C++ console-based drawing tool that lets you draw using your mouse directly in the Windows console.
-It’s a beginner-friendly project made to explore C++ and learn how to handle mouse input and console rendering.

 >[!NOTE]
 >  ## Controls